niderhoff/nlp-datasets/README.md

 ## Datasets (Kinyarwanda and Kirundi)

-*  [KINNEWS and KIRNEWS](https://github.com/Andrews2017/KINNEWS-and-KIRNEWS-Corpus): Two annoatated and cleaned datasets of more than 20k Kinyarwanda and 4k Kirundi news articles.
+*  [KINNEWS and KIRNEWS](https://github.com/Andrews2017/KINNEWS-and-KIRNEWS-Corpus): Two annotated and cleaned datasets of more than 20k Kinyarwanda and 4k Kirundi news articles.
 (65 MB)